-The number of auto dealerships that have survived under the ownership of one family for 80 years must be small, but Capitol Cadillac achieved that milestone in 2014.
-They started in Washington, D.C. in 1934 and continued there thru 1979 when they moved its operation to Greenbelt, Maryland.
-This article traces Capitol Cadillac's history in Washington, D.C., along with the history of the Cadillac dealerships that preceded them dating back to 1903.
+The number of auto dealerships that have survived under the ownership of one family for 80 years must be small, but Capitol Cadillac achieved that milestone last year.
+One of the trivia questions at the 2014 Fall Car Show was, how many Cadillac dealerships have been located in Washington, D.C.?
+This article will answer that question, starting in 1903 and continuing through 1979 when Capitol Cadillac moved its operation from Washington to Greenbelt, Maryland.
+Follow along and you'll be able to answer the question at the end.